 The definition of sustainable development was formulated by the World Commission on Environment and Development Conference in 1987.
 It was endorsed under Agenda 21 at the World Summit on Sustainable Development in Rio in 1992, which also launched the Convention on Biological Diversity (CBD).
-The overall aim of the EU Sustainable Development Strategy, as renewed in 2006, is "to identify and develop actions to enable the EU to achieve continuous improvement of quality of life both for current and for future generations, through the creation of sustainable communities able to manage and use resources efficiently and to tap the ecological and social innovation potential of the economy, ensuring prosperity, environmental protection and social cohesion".
+The CBD's overall objective is to encourage actions that will lead to a sustainable future20.
+It has three main goals: conservation of biodiversity; sustainable use of biodiversity; fair and equitable sharing of the benefits arising from the use of genetic resources.
+The overall aim of the EU Sustainable Development Strategy, as renewed in 200621, is "to identify and develop actions to enable the EU to achieve continuous improvement of quality of life both for current and for future generations, through the creation of sustainable communities able to manage and use resources efficiently and to tap the ecological and social innovation potential of the economy, ensuring prosperity, environmental protection and social cohesion".